 #4 GO FOR BOOTS FOR GOOD ARCH SUPPORT

-Boots can be the balancing and healthy alternative for individuals with chronic pain due to ankle arthritis.
+Boots can be a balancing and healthy alternative for individuals with chronic pain due to ankle arthritis.
 Though high-heeled styles can look amazing on the models, they are not a great option for individuals with arthritis.
-You can choose boots with low, stable, rubber wedged heels with great curve support.
+You can choose boots with low, stable rubber wedged heels that provide great curve support.
 Climbing boots are truly best for durable and great lower leg support.
 Read the previous article on Maddy Ankle Boots by SAS Shoes: Where Style Meets Comfort

 Tips for A Healthier Feet:

 - Foot problems are a common thing in people with diabetes.
 So, managing blood sugar would be the main priority for them.
-A regular check-up of this is very essential.
+Regular check-ups are very essential.
 Check out wide width shoes to see a vast number of shoes that can provide adequate support and fit properly in your feet.

 - Check your feet properly every single day.
 Look between toes for cuts, blisters, and scratches.
-Check if there are ingrown toenails, calluses, or corns present.
+Check for ingrown toenails, calluses, or corns.

 - Properly wash and dry your feet daily.
 Use mild soaps for feet and wash them with warm water.
 Do try to trim or cut calluses with any kind of sharp object.